-BAU, Design College offers the possibility to apply for a mobility grant for academic purposes within the framework of Erasmus (European Union) and exchange programs with universities throughout the world to the students of the Bachelor's Degree in Design.
+BAU, College of Arts & Design of Barcelona offers the possibility to apply for a mobility grant for academic purposes within the framework of Erasmus (European Union) and exchange programs with universities throughout the world to the students of the Bachelor's Degree in Design and Bachelor's Degree in Fine Arts

-BAU, Design College offers to its students of the Bachelor Degree in Design, the Graduate Degree in Design and the Diploma in Graphic Design the possibility of applying for a student mobility grant for academic purposes within the framework of Erasmus (European Union) and exchange agreement programs with universities throughout the world.
+BAU, College of Arts & Design offers to its students of the Bachelor Degree in Design, the Graduate Degree in Design and the Diploma in Graphic Design the possibility of applying for a student mobility grant for academic purposes within the framework of Erasmus (European Union) and exchange agreement programs with universities throughout the world.

 The Erasmus program allows students to complete part of BAU studies at a university in the European Union with an Erasmus agreement and has two fundamental characteristics: financial assistance proportional to the duration in months of stay at the college (if they meet the requirements of the program) and the subsequent recognition BAU/UVic of their studies at the destination university (upon acceptance of the Learning Agreement by the Academic Office of BAU).